Code-Institute-Submissions/marosan28-online-journal_DecResub/README.md

 - View analytics data about website usage:  Allow admin to view analytics data about website usage so he can understand how users are interacting with the website.

-## Issues and Bugs

-**Issue**
-- Unfortunately I haven't managed to resolve the issue of CSS not displaying on my deployed app.

 ## Technologies Used

 ### Languages Used